 These could be physical differences, such as children with cerebral palsy or who are vision or hearing impaired; or it could be less visible conditions such as autism spectrum disorders or behavioural difficulties.

-To keep reading, login with your member's username and password
+To keep reading, you need to login with your membership login

 If this is not one of our 'Educators' or 'Service Provider' articles, then it is most likely a NZ-Int Research in ECE Journal article that can be accessed through a library subscription or a research membership if you are not an educator or service provider.

 Not a member?
 Look below ↓ for the click here button ↓ It will take you to the membership page to sign up and choose your own unique username and password.